tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/Blockchain_TX_Install_Guide.md

 # Blockchain Transactions Install Guide

-This guide serves as a step by step process for setting up and validating the `web3.py` and `bit` Python libraries.
-Without these libraries, class activities and their associated code will not be able to perform the necessary operations for communicating with blockchain networks programmatically.
+This guide serves as a step by step process for setting up and validating the `web3.py`, `bit`, and `hd-wallet-derive` libraries used to programmatically send and receive transactions over a blockchain network via virtual wallets.
+Without these libraries, class activities and their associated code will not be able to perform the necessary operations.

 ## Installation